Wondering how to cook cod? Here’s the information and recipes you need to buy cod and cook it in the oven or on the stove!

 Where I live, the grocery store’s fish counter only sells “previously frozen” cod.
 I’ve learned the hard way that “previously frozen” cod needs to be cooked the same day I buy it, because it spoils quickly.

-Another option is to purchase frozen cod and allow it to thaw overnight in the refrigerator before cooking it.
+Another option is to purchase it frozen and allow it to thaw overnight in the refrigerator before cooking it.

 The cod family includes other white fish such as haddock, pollock, hake and whiting.
 I’ve tried hake fresh off the boat, and it’s amazing!